trevorpogue/sections/README.rst

 The above will also work for accessing attributes in the form ``object.attr`` but only if the node does not contain the attribute ``attr``, otherwise it will return the non-iterable raw value for ``attr``.
 Therefore, for consistency, access attributes using `Section.__call__()`_ like above if you wish to **always receive an iterable** form of the attributes.

 ----------------------------------------------------------------
-Attribute access settings
+Plural/singular attribute settings
 ----------------------------------------------------------------

 When an attribute is not found in a Section node, both the plural and singular forms of the word are then checked to see if the node contains the attribute under those forms of the word.
 If they are still not found, the node will recursively repeat the same search on each of its children, concatenating the results into a list or dict.
-The true attribute name in each node supplied a corresponding value is whatever name was given in the keyword argument's key (i.e. ``status`` in the above example).
+The true attribute name in each node supplied a corresponding value is whatever name was given in the keyword argument's key (i.e. ``status`` in the example below).

 If you don't like this feature, simply turn it off using the following: